AI-Related Errors Have Caused Two Outages On AWS Products: Report

-AI is writing more and more production code at companies than ever before, but not all the work it does is working out perfectly.
+AI is writing more and more production code at companies than ever before, but not all the code it writes is working out perfectly.

-Amazon Web Services has suffered at least two outages tied to errors made by its own AI coding tools, raising internal questions about the company’s aggressive push to deploy these systems, according to a Financial Times report citing people familiar with the matter.
+Amazon Web Services’s products have suffered at least two outages tied to errors made by its own AI coding tools, raising internal questions about the company’s aggressive push to deploy these systems, according to a Financial Times report citing people familiar with the matter.

 The most notable incident occurred in mid-December, when AWS engineers gave the company’s Kiro AI coding assistant — an agentic tool capable of taking autonomous actions on behalf of users — permission to make certain changes to a system.
 The AI determined that the best course of action was to delete and recreate the environment entirely, triggering a 13-hour service interruption for customers.
 A second, separate incident has also been linked to AI tool errors, though Amazon said it did not affect any customer-facing AWS services.

-The outages have been significant enough to prompt some AWS employees to raise doubts internally about the pace at which the company is rolling out AI coding assistants, particularly agentic ones that can act with minimal human oversight.
+The outages to these products have been significant enough to prompt some AWS employees to raise doubts internally about the pace at which the company is rolling out AI coding assistants, particularly agentic ones that can act with minimal human oversight.

 Amazon, however, is pushing back on the framing.
 The company called it a “coincidence that AI tools were involved,” arguing that the same issues could have occurred with any developer tool or manual action.
 Amazon also characterized the December incident as an “extremely limited event” that affected only a single service in parts of mainland China, and maintained that it has seen no evidence that mistakes occur more frequently when AI tools are involved compared to human engineers.
 “In both instances, this was user error, not AI error,” the company said.